senlin-lin/SpatialZ/README.md

+The implementations of **SpatialZ**, as well as tutorials, can be found at [https://spatialz-tutorial.readthedocs.io/en/latest/](https://spatialz-tutorial.readthedocs.io/en/latest/).

 # 1 Installation Guide
 This document provides detailed instructions for installing and setting up the SpatialZ project.
 Follow the steps below to configure your environment and install dependencies.